-My first strand of research looks at how mediated communication shapes migratory experiences at borders.
+My second line of research examines intercultural interactions on a transnational level.
+I investigate how communication through social media shapes migratory experiences at borders.
 One recent publication has examined how YouTube vlogging transformed the experience of immobility imposed by South Korean COVID-19 Quarantine Policies.
 Currently, I am working on an international collaborative project that looks how North Koreans circumvent border control policies with smuggled communication technologies, examining flows of money, information, and emotions that travel through this underground communication network,

 Yun, Jiwon.
 2024.
 "Redefining Immobility with Mediated Mobilities: Reflections from South Korean Quarantine Vlogs."
 New Media and Society 26(11): 6678-6694. https://doi.org/10.1177/14614448231156992.